xffxff/chat-terminal/README.md

 prefix = "Please translate the following text into English: "
 ```

-Before using the tool, make sure to set the `OPENAI_API_KEY` environment variable to your OpenAI API key:
+Before you start using `chat-terminal`, ensure to set the `OPENAI_API_KEY` environment variable to your OpenAI API key:
 ```bash
 export OPENAI_API_KEY="your-api-key"
 ```

-Now, quickly and easily access your predefined prompts with these simple commands:
+With `chat-terminal`, you can now access your predefined prompts quickly and easily using these simple commands:
 ```bash
 chat to-ch "hello world"
 ```